Style of Tai Chi

 it is not to be confused with the later, short forms

 (e.g., the 24 posture form, the 48 posture form, etc.)

 that Communist Chinese government committees (!) concocted for competitions.

 Tournaments turn Tai Chi into just another external display

 (like dancing with the stars or ice skating, etc.)

-viewed from the outside with winners and losers and judges and politics, etc.
+with winners and losers and judges and politics, etc.

 Prof. Cheng wrote that “The chief technique of Tai Chi

 is the heart/mind and ch’i together in the tan t’ien.”

 (“Thirteen Treatises”, by Cheng Man-Ch’ing, translated by Lo and Inn, page 59)